 Snapchat only covers accounts removed, not individual pieces of content removed, in its report.

-Twitter covers both banned accounts and specific content removals.
+Twitter and Discord cover both banned accounts and specific content removals.

 Some social networks, including Tumblr and Pinterest, did not have sufficient data for us to analyze.

 Transparency reports really only became a trend among social media companies in 2018, so we don’t have a ton of historical data to go by.
 Furthermore, changes in content moderation policies might skew the numbers.

 Content removals are typically the result of either an automated filter or users of a service flagging content they think is inappropriate.
 In some cases, human moderators might be used to judge whether something should be removed, but it would be all but impossible for moderators to examine every single thing posted on a social network.

 Child pornography is illegal in the United States (and pretty much all of the world) and is not protected under the First Amendment.
 However, under Section 230 of the Communications Decency Act, social media companies are protected from liability when their users post something illegal.
 So they can’t be sued when their users post child abuse content.